Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 # Data mart problem solving and FAQ

-  The datamart/analysis-concept relies on a correctly configured environment to function correctly.
+The datamart/analysis concept relies on a correctly configured environment to function correctly.
 Here are some tips on how to go about troubleshooting your installation.

-To be able to run analyses/data-extracts against a data mart all of the following prerequisits must be met:
+To be able to run analyses/data extracts against a data mart all of the following prerequisits must be met:
 *   A data mart must be correctly defined
 *   A data mart loading schedule must be configured and executed.
 *   Nodes and node-groups must be configured correctly to allow servers to provide data marts for clients.
 *   The data mart must be loaded and running on one or more servers in your network.

-##Correctly configuring a data mart
+## Correctly configuring a data mart
 *   Make sure that your data mart exposes the relevant data sources.
 *   Check filters and subsets on all data sources to make sure that they actually return the data you expect.
 Remember that self-filters also may limit the amount of data that you will see.
 *   Verify that data sources you expect to reference in analyses is not marked "private".